KarinOldbring/Vehicle-storage/README.md

 ### **Responsiveness**
 ![AmIResponsive](docs/screenshots/AmIResponsive.png)
 http://ami.responsivedesign.is/?url=https%3A%2F%2Fkarinoldbring.github.io%2FVehicle-storage%2F
-I have performed extensive testing to make sure that the site is fully responsive on small, medium and large siza screens.
+I have performed extensive testing to make sure that the site is fully responsive on small, medium and large size screens.
 As well as testing in dev tools and using various mobile devices I also used "Am I Responsive" to ensure responsiveness.
 No website breaking issues were found.
-To make sure the site works well on all screen sizes I found three different key widths were necessary.
+To make sure the site works well on all screen sizes I found four different key widths were necessary.
 1. **Laptops and desktops 1200px and below**
     * About section
         * Divs are displayed on top of each other rather than side by side.
 The size was also adjusted to better fit the screen size.